 DDOT’s number one priority is to make DC Streetcar safe for everyone through every phase of its development and throughout its service.
-Whether you are driving, walking, biking, or riding, we want to ensure that your interaction with DC Streetcar is a safe and positive experience.
+Whether you are driving, walking, or cycling, we want to ensure that your interaction with DC Streetcar is a safe and positive experience.

 Make safe decisions when you are traveling near the streetcar system.
 Learn to be DC Streetcar savvy by:

-- Learning about DC Streetcar Testing and Operator Testing,
+- Learning about DC Streetcar Testing and Operator Training,

 - Following our Top Ten Safety Tips,